- Rhinoplasty Recovery Photos Day by Day

 Rhinoplasty Day 7

-After seven days, the patients swelling could be still noticeable, but the bruises around the eyes will likely go away.
+After seven days, the patients swelling could still be noticeable, but the bruises around the eyes will likely go away.
 After a rhinoplasty, the cast that is applied to the patients nose is in place to promote recovery and guarantee optimal outcomes!

 One Week Post Op Rhinoplasty